Medically reviewed by Drugs.com. Last updated on May 11, 2020.

 Angiotensin-Converting Enzyme Inhibitors: Potassium Salts may enhance the hyperkalemic effect of Angiotensin-Converting Enzyme Inhibitors.
 Monitor therapy

 Eplerenone: May enhance the hyperkalemic effect of Potassium Salts.
 Management: This combination is contraindicated in patients receiving eplerenone for treatment of hypertension.
+Potassium supplements may be needed to treat/prevent hypokalemia in selected patients with heart failure receiving eplerenone and high dose loop diuretics.
 Consider therapy modification

 Heparin: May enhance the hyperkalemic effect of Potassium Salts.
 Monitor therapy